rpaudel42/rpaudel42.github.io/pages/spamtweet.md

 anomalous tweets to a wider audience by hijacking popular hashtags and keywords.
 2. Bogus link : Posting a URL that has nothing to do with the content of the tweet.
-This is done to generate more trac to the website.
+This is done to generate more traffic to the website.
 Another scenario of bogus link is link piggybacking.
 For example, posting an auto redirecting URL that goes to legitimate website but only after visiting an illegitimate website.
 Another way is to post multiple links where one link can be a legitimate link while another can be a malicious or unrelated link.
-The motivation behind link piggybacking is to generate trac to the illegitimate website by concealing the link inside a legitimate website.
+The motivation behind link piggybacking is to generate traffic to the illegitimate website by concealing the link inside a legitimate website.
 This can also be accomplished by using a tiny URL.